May Calendar of Events

 ROTC Commissioning Ceremony Goddard Chapel, 1:30 p.m.

-Baccalaureate Service Fletcher Field, 3 p.m.
-The traditional baccalaureate service, which honors graduating seniors at Tufts, began in 1865.
-"Baccalaureate"' technically means a sermon to a graduating class, and for most of Tufts' history, the inspirational message has been delivered by the university president.
-The address is the president's final opportunity to exhort and enlighten members of the senior class before they receive their bachelor's degrees and leave the campus as alumni/ae.
+Baccalaureate Service The traditional baccalaureate service, which honors graduating seniors at Tufts, began in 1865.
 In recent years, the baccalaureate has been an interfaith service, with all university chaplains organizing and participating in the service.
 Seniors participate in a processional in caps and gowns.
 Family and friends are invited to attend.
-Members of the senior Baccalaureate Committee and the chaplains present readings and prayers.
-There are also hymns and musical offerings by soloists and instrumentalists.
+The winner of the Wendell Phillips Award will speak, and members of the senior Baccalaureate Committee and the chaplains will present readings and prayers.
+Fletcher Field, 3 p.m.

-Graduate School of Arts & Sciences and School of Engineering Hooding Ceremony Fletcher Field, 5-7 p.m.
+Graduate School of Arts & Sciences Ph.D.
+Hooding Ceremony Fletcher Field, 5-7 p.m.